Rirofer/testrockparperscissors/README.md

 ## Improvements

-- Add persistence to the backend
+- Add persistence and transactions to the backend
 - Implement an EventStore to save domain events
 - Implement Outbox pattern to publish events reliably
 - Use Server Sent Events (or WebSockets) to send events from the backend to the frontend